dialuponline/code-exec-sandbox/FAQ.md

 ### 2. My Python code returns an "operation not permitted" error?

 `dify-sandbox` uses Linux seccomp to restrict system calls.
 It’s recommended to read the source code ([internal/core/lib/python/add_seccomp.go](https://github.com/langgenius/dify-sandbox/blob/main/internal/core/lib/python/add_seccomp.go)).
-When you encounter this error, it usually means your code executed a restricted s
+When you encounter this error, it usually means your code executed a restricted system call.
+The default allowed system calls are configured in [syscalls_amd64](https://github.com/langgenius/dify-sandbox/blob/main/internal/static/python_syscall/syscalls_amd64.go).
+You can modify this according to your system’s needs (currently, it cannot be modified through the configuration f